Skip to content

 Options

-You can specify the behavior of the db-tools:anonymizecommand with some options detailed below.
+You can specify the behavior of the vendor/bin/db-tools anonymizephp bin/console db-tools:anonymizedocker compose run dbtools anonymize command with some options detailed below.

 Anonymizing local database